Tight Bounds for Sparsifying Random CSPs: Sparsifiability of the Complete, -Partite Instance for Valued Relations

 Note that $\bR$ has a restriction to at least one generalized $\AND_k$ if and only if $\bR$ has a restriction to $\AND_k$ (as in \cref{def:vr-and}).

 To give some intuition, recall our previous example of

-In this case, $\bR \upharpoonright D^2$ is a non-uniform $\AND_1$ because the value of the first coordinate suffices to distinguish between zero and non-zero but the second coordinate still affects the value of the output.
+In this case, $\bR \upharpoonright D^2$ is an imbalanced $\AND_1$ because the value of the first coordinate suffices to distinguish between zero and non-zero but the second coordinate still affects the value of the output.
 We can now state our classification.